Table of Contents

 Medicare, also called Original Medicare, will not cover the cost of long term care.
 Medicare is a federal program that provides short term health coverage for persons who are 65 years old and older or disabled.
 Unlike Medicaid, Medicare does not have income and asset limits.

 Medicare (Part A) will pay for short term skilled nursing home care in a Medicare approved facility, but this is very limited.
-In fact, this program will only pay up to 100 days, per illness, for persons who were hospitalized a minimum of 3 days.
-In addition, they must be admitted to a nursing home within 30 days of hospitalization.
+The program will only pay up to 100 days, per illness, for persons who were hospitalized a minimum of 3 days.
+They must be admitted to a nursing home within 30 days of hospitalization.
 Nursing home care must be for the same illness as for hospitalization and prescribed by a physician.
-In addition, it must be thought that the individual will recover and ongoing care will not be required.
+It must be thought that the individual will recover and ongoing care will not be required.
 If improvement stops and it is clear the individual is not going to improve further, Medicare will no longer pay for care during the 100 day limit.

 In addition to short term nursing care, Medicare will also pay for home health care (rehabilitation and skilled nursing) on a short term basis (irregular care over a period of not more than 21 days).
-To be very clear, this type of care does not cover assistance with daily living activities, such as bathing, eating, and dressing.
+This type of care does not cover assistance with daily living activities, such as bathing, eating, and dressing.
 Another beneficial long term care support is partial payment of durable medical equipment, such as wheelchairs and walkers.

 The Exceptions: Medicare PACE and Medicare Advantage

-Medicare PACE (Program of All-Inclusive Care for the Elderly) does provide long term care services for persons who would be required to live in a nursing home without assistance.
+Medicare PACE (Program of All-Inclusive Care for the Elderly), or based on the state, sometimes called LIFE (Living Independence for the Elderly), provides long term care services for persons who would require nursing home care without assistance.
 This may include persons with Alzheimer’s disease.
-Long term care may include the following: In-home personal care assistance, adult day health care, skilled nursing, chore services, preparation of meals, respite care, and durable medical equipment, such as wheelchairs, hospital beds, and oxygen.
-PACE participants may be enrolled in either Medicare or Medicaid, or both.
-In addition, there is an option to privately pay for services for persons who are not enrolled in either program.
-(As a side note, persons who are eligible for both Medicare and Medicaid are called dual eligibles).
-Unfortunately, PACE is not available statewide.
-To see if there is PACE in the area in which you reside, click here.
+Long term care may include in-home personal care assistance, adult day health care, skilled nursing, chore services, preparation of meals, respite care, and durable medical equipment, such as wheelchairs, hospital beds, and oxygen.
+PACE / LIFE participants may be enrolled in either Medicare or Medicaid, or both, which is called dual eligible.
+There is also an option to privately pay for services for persons who are not enrolled in either program.
+Unfortunately, PACE / LIFE is not available nationwide, nor is it available in all areas of a state that offer the program.
+To see if there is PACE / LIFE in the area in which you reside, click here.
+To learn more about this program, click here.

-Medicare Advantage (MA) plans are offered through private insurance companies, and provide a way for persons to receive their Medicare benefits.
-In addition, extra benefits are generally provided, such as dental, hearing, vision, and gym memberships, that are not available via Original Medicare.
-In 2019, some Medicare Advantage plans started offering long term care services and supports, and in 2020, the list of possible LTC benefits has expanded.
-These options may include adult day care, assistance in the home with daily living activities, home modifications, respite care, meal delivery, and non-emergency transportation.
-At the time of this writing, not all MA plans offer long term care benefits.
+Medicare Advantage (MA) plans are offered through private insurance companies and provide a way for persons to receive their Medicare benefits.
+Extra benefits that are not available via Original Medicare are generally provided.
+These might include dental, hearing, vision, and gym memberships.
+In 2019, some Medicare Advantage plans started offering long term care services and supports, and in 2020, the list of possible LTC benefits expanded.
+These options may include adult day care, in-home assistance with daily living activities, home modifications, respite care, meal delivery, and non-emergency transportation.
+Not all MA plans offer long term care benefits.

 Department of Veterans Affairs (VA)

 Long term care is also available via the VA for veterans who have VA health insurance and meet the eligibility requirements for such care.
 Long term care benefits may include adult day health care, in-home personal care assistance, homemaker and home health aides, and respite care.
-The VA may also cover the cost of VA community nursing home care.
+The VA may also cover the cost of nursing home care, such as in state veterans homes or community nursing homes.
+More on VA nursing home care.
 While the VA will not pay for room and board in assisted living, they may pay for some care services.

 Common Misperceptions about Long Term Care